Welcome to GS1 US

 Apply for a Barcode

-RFID is an inexpensive wireless technology that enables product identity to be detected using a specialized radio device that is in close proximity (within a few meters) to a product.
-The RFID tag is typically part of product packaging (often times embedded in the price tag) and disposed of by the consumer prior to use.
+RFID is a wireless technology that enables product identity to be detected using an interrogator that is in close proximity (within a few yards) to a product.
+The RFID tag is often part of product packaging (primarily embedded in the price tag) and expected to be disposed of by the consumer prior to use.

-Product manufacturers and Retailers use RFID to improve supply chain and store-level inventory accuracy.
-This enables brand owners and retailers to quickly, efficiency, and accurately count inventory.
-This results in less waste and greater inventory accuracy (ensuring that the right product is at the right place at the right time).
+Product manufacturers and retailers use RFID to improve supply chain and store-level inventory accuracy.
+This enables brand owners and retailers to quickly, efficiently, and accurately count inventory.
+This results in fewer errors and greater inventory accuracy (ensuring that the right product is at the right place at the right time).

 RFID tags do not contain any personally identifiable information about consumers.
 The only information that is contained in the RFID tag relates to the product, not the purchaser.